aj0strow/ajostrow.me/db/articles/rendering-tweets.md

     var expandedUrl = entity.expanded_url;
 ```

 Sweet.
-Url entities just need a couple properties added.
-Remove leading protocol or www subdomain and truncate the path with a horizontal ellipsis.
+The display url should probably remove the leading protocol or www subdomain and truncate the path with a horizontal ellipsis.
+I went with a length of thirty.

 ```javascript
 function shorten (url, length) {